MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 *   **-capturebaseline|-cb** Captures a trace for the specificed number of seconds without running any browser or test.
 Use this option to capture a baseline trace of the system where the system is not running any test or browser.
 Specify the length of time in seconds to capture the baseline trace for.
 Only available when using the '-measureset|-ms' option.

+*   **-extensions|-e** Allows unpacked extensions located in the specified folder to be side loaded in the browser when tests are run.
+Currently, this capability is only supported in Microsoft Edge.

 ## Examples

 ### Simple one tab, one browser, no measures